asteroid-team/asteroid/egs/chime4/README.md

 As the channel to use for the training set wasn't defined by the challenge's rules, we will set it randomly.

-NOTE :
+**Note :**
 This dataset uses real noisy data.
 This means the clean speech from the noisy utterances is not available.
-This makes it not suitable for the usual training procedure.
+This makes it unsuitable for the usual training procedure.